‘THE CALL OF THE WILD’

 There is a nice little subplot where James helps Christine Kavanagh as Barbara Hazlit.
 She wants to be certain that her sheepdog pet has been properly trained as a sheepdog before she uses him on a farm.

 Christine Kavanagh is an actress I’ve come across before in ‘Doctor Who’ circles.
-She had a brief appearance in ‘Timelash’ with Colin Baker and has played Patience in the Big Finish audio ‘Cold Fusion’.
+She had a brief appearance in ‘Timelash’ with Colin Baker and she’s played Patience in the Big Finish audio adaptation of ‘Cold Fusion’.

 I found it sweet that James helped Mrs. Hazlitt (who insists she’d be called Barbara) to find out whether her dog is sheepdog material.
 She seems to be a nice and a pretty friendly lady with a bit of class to her.